Remember, remember the 5th of November

 Ingredients

-3 baby or smallish purple or blue potatoes, sliced into wedges/slices
+3 baby or smallish purple or blue potatoes, sliced into wedges/slices2 small gold potatoes, sliced into wedges

 1 medium carrot, peeled, cut into thin sticks